HugeErick/ia/README.md

 This project demonstrates data balancing techniques for machine learning, including oversampling and undersampling methods, along with various search algorithms and optimization techniques.

+WARNING: This method was unsustainable, for code retreival there will be a collab link or a pdf with the collab link all the times.

 ## Setup

 ### Requirements